What do you do when Vitamin B12 is high?

 How much Vitamin B12 do I need?

-Typically needs 2.4 – 6 mcg daily is more than enough to cover the average adult.
+Typically the dose is 2.4 – 6 mcg daily is more than enough to cover the average adult.
 If you are rebuilding levels, 500 mcg may be necessary for a couple of months.[ii]

 If a repeat blood test shows an ongoing deficit, you may need 1,000 mcg or 1 mg daily for a month or until the level is ideal.
 Once in the “average” range, your practitioner may recommend 125-250 mcg a day until your next recheck.[iii]